Nandini-Nandini/Tourism-Project/README.md

 - [Nandini](https://github.com/Nandini-Nandini)

 ## Project description
 This project investigates tourist sentiment and preferences by analyzing a large dataset of extracted tweets related to travel experiences.
-By leveraging sentiment analysis and topic modeling techniques, we aim to identify the factors influencing tourists' positive and negative experiences.
+By leveraging sentiment analysis, deep learning and topic modeling techniques, we aim to identify the factors influencing tourists' positive and negative experiences.

 ## Methodology
 This project utilizes a five-component framework to analyze tourist sentiment and preferences from social media data: